mkotsovoulou/ods6001a/labs/lab2_2/README.md

-# Python Lab 2.2: Repetition
+# Python Lab 2.2: Functions - Repetition - Validation
 In `lab2_2.py` in the text editor at top-right, write a program which will:

 1. Define an add() function: